 By the end of 2019, Microsoft announced that you can use now Azure AD authentication to connect to Windows VMs in Azure.
-In this article, I will share with you my experience on how to set up and log in with Remote Desktop (RDP) to a Windows virtual machine deployed in Azure using Azure Active Directory.
+In this article, we will share with you the experience on how to set up and log in with Remote Desktop (RDP) to a Windows virtual machine deployed in Azure using Azure Active Directory (AAD).

 To follow this article, you need to have the following: